Nicolas-Reyland/Chaikin3D/README.md

 ⚠️ **On Windows**, working with huge polyhedrons (say more than 10k vertices) can lead unwanted behaviour such as program crashes or freezes ⚠️

 For the rest of this README, let's consider the following words as synonyms: _polyhedron_, _mesh_, _model_.
-They might not mean the same thing, but repeating _polyhedron_ 10 tousand times is not cool either.
+They might not mean the same thing, but repeating _polyhedron_ 10 thousand times is not cool either.

 ## Loading the polyhedron